robert-claypool/robert-claypool.github.io/about.md

 ### > Source control
 Git these days, TFS if needed.

-Before Git I used Mecurial, before Mecurial was SVN, before SVN was Visual Source Safe.
+Before Git I used Mecurial, before that SVN, before that Visual Source Safe.

 ### > DevOps
 I have informally filled the role of DevOps engineer everywhere I go -- Webpack,